 Bradley & Fletcher no:

 Maps updated with all data received by February 2016.

 Foodplant and Larval Feeding Signs

-In Europe the larva have been found on Calystegia sepium (hedge bindweed), Convolvulus arvensis (field bindweed) and on an unidentified Ipomoea sp. (morning glories) where it feeds within a folded leaf making opaque windows in two broods between May and September.
+In Europe it feeds on Calystegia sepium (hedge bindweed), Convolvulus arvensis (field bindweed) and on an unidentified Ipomoea sp. (morning glory) where it feeds within a folded leaf making opaque windows, in two broods between May and September.

 Finding the Moth

 Larva: searches for folded leaves with opaque windows from May to September on the Isles of Scilly and south-west British coastal areas would be worthwhile.

 Similar in shape to the two other British Helcystogramma species (H. lutatella and H. rufescens) but with a narrower, more obviously streaked forewing containing three black spots surrounded, more or less, with white scaling.